vincentclaes/datajob/README.md

         ) as sfn:
             [task1, task2] >> task3

-The definition of our pipeline can be found in `examples/data_pipeline_simple/datajob_stack.py`, and here below:
+The definition of our pipeline can be found in `examples/data_pipeline_simple/datajob_stack.py`.

 ## Deploy